bhagabatabehera30/newsbytes_url_generator_laravel/README.md

 # run (php artisan serve)

-You can find the code in http/controllers/api directory and http/controllers and http/models
+# You can find the code in http/controllers/api directory and http/controllers and http/models

+# I deployed this application in my development server. https:://urlgenerator.zbapps.in